Blendify/blender-manual/blender_docs/manual/editors/file_browser.rst

    The File Browser in *Thumbnail* mode.

-In its *Thumbnail* drawing mode, the File Browser supports many types of previews.
+In its *Thumbnail* display mode, the File Browser supports many types of previews.
 These include:

 - Image and video formats
 - Fonts